robak86/hardwired/README.md

 #### Eager instantiation

-The container doesn't have access to the parent container, because such doesn't exist, but provides a mechanism for initializing the current container.
+Hardwired provides a mechanism for selective eager instantiation of dependencies.
+During the configuration of the root container you can register `onInit` callbacks, that will be called, when the container is created.

 ```typescript
 import { configureContainer, cls, container } from 'hardwired';